dougeby/IntuneDocs/intune/exchange-connector-install.md

 # Set up the Intune on-premises Exchange connector in Microsoft Intune Azure

 In an on-premises Exchange Server environment, Intune conditional access can be used to allow or block access to Exchange on-premises mailboxes.
-Use an Exchange Active Sync on-premises connector to connect Intune to your Exchange organizations, and set up Intune conditional access along with device compliance policies.
+Use Exchange Active Sync on-premises connectors to connect Intune to your Exchange organizations, and set up Intune conditional access along with device compliance policies.
 Then, when a device attempts to connect to Exchange, Intune determines if the device is enrolled in Intune and is compliant.
 To determine which devices are enrolled in Intune, the on-premises Exchange connector maps Exchange Active Sync (EAS) records in Exchange Server to Intune records.
 For more about how this works, see [What are common ways to use conditional access with Intune?](conditional-access-intune-common-ways-use.md)

 > [!IMPORTANT]
 > Intune now supports multiple on-premises Exchange connectors per subscription.
 If you have more than one on-premises Exchange organization, you can set up a separate connector for each Exchange organization.